MattBrown17/MattBrown17/README.md

 ### Hi there 👋

+Hello, I am an aspiring Data Scientist who is especially interested in Natural Language Processing!

+ABOUT ME
+What sets me apart is my willingness to commit wholeheartedly to the acquisition of a new skill and all the associated knowledge that comes with it.
+My background is full of seemingly random endeavors, but what they all seem to have in common is DATA, Statistics, and Learning.
+I am committed to growing and learning as a person and a Data Scientist!

+Feel free to connect me to learn more!
+I hope to be putting a link to my projects soon, so watch out for that!

+Looking forward to growing a productive network with the people here!
+I hope to create and discover truly magnificent things with all of you!
 <!--
 **MattBrown17/MattBrown17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.